Primary

 Hold the kettlebell by the horns or handle, press it overhead, then lower it behind your head by bending your elbows.
 Keep your elbows pointed forward and close to your ears.
 Feel a stretch in your triceps before pressing back up.

-Want Kettlebell Overhead Extension in your program?
+See where Kettlebell Overhead Extension fits in your weekly plan

 Hold kettlebell by horns overhead.